-Under the law’s qui tam provision, individuals and entities can sue the alleged defrauders on behalf of the federal government and earn a reward if they are successful.
+Under the law’s qui tam provision, individuals and entities (sometimes called Relators) can sue the alleged defrauders on behalf of the federal government and earn a reward if they are successful.
 In the Northrop Grumman case, for example, an employee sued his employer on behalf of the government under the qui tam provision.
 Entities and individuals who file under the qui tam provision are awarded between 15% and 30 % of the recovered damages or settlement.
 The employee in the Northrop Grumman case received 15 % of the government’s settlement, which came out to $48.7 million.

 Having a Case Under the Qui Tam Provision